A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Closed-form expressions for the EC performance of dual diversity receivers

 In this section, by employing the MGF-based approach presented in Proposition~\ref{Prop:Proposition1}, closed-form expressions for the EC performance of dual, i.e. $L = 2$, diversity receivers are presented.
-Hereafter, it is assumed that these dual diversity receivers operate in the presence of GSNM fading channels and AWGN.
-Thus, the MGF of the GSNM envelope distribution can be expressed as \cite[Eq.
-(26)]{J:YilmazEGC},\cite[Eq.
-(2.3)]{J:Carter}
+Hereafter, it is assumed that the receivers operate in the presence of GSNM fading channels and AWGN.
+Thus, the unified MGF of the GSNM envelope distribution can be expressed as \cite[Eq.
+(24)]{J:YilmazEGC}

 where $m_\ell$ $(0.5 \leq m_\ell < \infty)$ and $\beta_\ell$ $(0 \leq \beta_\ell < \infty)$ are the fading figure and the shaping factor, respectively, $m_{s\ell}$ $(0.5 \leq m_{s\ell} < \infty)$ and $\Omega_{s\ell}$ $(0 \leq \Omega_{s\ell} < \infty)$ denote the severity and the average power of shadowing, respectively, and $b_{\ell} = \Gamma(m_\ell+2/\beta_\ell)/\Gamma(m_\ell)$.